-I welcome you to the 8th Annual General Meeting of Mega African Capital and it is my pleasure to submit to you the Mega African Capital Annual Report and financial statements for the year 2016.
+I welcome you to the 9th Annual General Meeting of Mega African Capital and it is my pleasure to submit to you the Mega African Capital Annual Report and financial statements for the year 2017.

-This statement covers four main areas: I will first touch on the economic environment; the second part will review the stock markets and the third part covers the business operations of the Company in 2016.
-I will end by outlining the outlook for the economy and the stock markets in 2017.
+This statement comprises four main areas: The first covers the economic environment; the second part will be a stock markets review, and the third part will cover the business operations of the Company in 2017.
+I will conclude by outlining the outlook for the economy and the stock markets in 2018.